Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 Here are a few key points to consider when adding background music:

-1. Use `AVAudioPlayer` for playing long-running files such as background music.
+1. **for long-running files** &mdash; Use `AVAudioPlayer` for playing long-running files such as background music.

-2. Prevent sound delays:
+2. **Prevent sound delays**

 - load files ahead of time, before the sound needs to be played, to avoid playback delays (but weigh this against memory consumption: lots of long-running sound files can eat up memory)

-3. Create utility classes &mdash; for handling audio, including `AVAudioPlayer` functions, loading sound files, and so on
+3. **Create utility classes** &mdash; for handling audio, including `AVAudioPlayer` functions, loading sound files, and so on

-4. Use Asset Catalogs &mdash; To organize audio files, create a sound folder inside an Asset Catalog and store files there for loading
+4. **Use Asset Catalogs** &mdash; To organize audio files, create a sound folder inside an Asset Catalog and store files there for loading

 <!-- TODO: add more key points..